 When confronted about this, SNH disputed the notion that Edinger was let off due to the oral permit.
 SNH said that shortly after meeting Edinger at Logan Farm steps were taken to see whether they could prosecute him:

 Another remarkable detail about this encounter is the reason why Edinger could keep the stolen fossils.
-According to SNH, the staff were “not in a position to determine the provenance of the material with the required degree of precision, so were not empowered to act“.
+According to SNH (see above), the staff were “not in a position to determine the provenance of the material with the required degree of precision, so were not empowered to act“.
 What does it say about SNH when the Head of Earth Sciences could not even identify the fossils from the most important site under his responsibility and from a fossil fauna that is largely unique to that location alone?
 Two points come to mind:

 1. The SNH Head of Earth Sciences could not be bothered to look up which unique fossils occur at Birk Knowes.

 2. SNH did not know much, if anything, about the fossils from sites under their care.
-They made use of geologists to do the work of palaeontologists.
+They make use of geologists to do the work of palaeontologists.
 Despite common belief, geology and palaeontology are only superficially related to each other as palaeontology is primarily a biological discipline.
 This could explain why SNH had and still has no staff qualified to deal with fossil matters.

 Next we will look briefly at SNH’s attempt to prosecute Edinger.